nayakashish/the-project-jnst/final.md

 ### 2.2 Branching Workflow
 #### Workflow Implementation
 - **Branch Organization**:
-  Separate branches were created for functional and non-functional tests, ensuring clarity and minimizing conflicts.
+   - Separate branches were created for functional and non-functional tests, ensuring clarity and minimizing conflicts.
+   - Branches were created and merged for each feature, which allowed us to asynchronously test and implement our features.
 - **Code Review Process**:
   - A ruleset enforced mandatory reviews:
     - At least **two team members** had to review and approve a test branch before merging it into the `development` branch.
     - Direct merges to the `main` branch were blocked to maintain code quality.
 - **Success**:
   This workflow was highly effective in ensuring code integrity and avoiding untested code in the main branch.
+  Having the mandatory reviews ensured that code got inspected visually and was pulled and tested on separate machines than the one developed on to ensure functionality.

 ---

 ### 2.3 Deployment

 - **Docker Implementation**:
-  The project is fully Dockerized, with a **Dockerfile** and services defined for deployment.
+  The project's database is fully Dockerized, with a Dockerfile and services defined for deployment.
+Along with the docker database, the front-end is launched through flask.
 Key configurations include:
   - A MySQL database service with defined environment variables for database setup (e.g., user credentials and database initialization).
   - Volume mapping for persistent storage and automatic database initialization using `weatherAppDB.sql`.
+  - Flask app for launching a frontend server for app.py and front-end.

 - **Deployment Steps**:
+  1. Install dependencies and requirements.
-  1. Build and start the Docker containers using the provided Dockerfile and `docker-compose` configuration.
+  2. Build and start the Docker containers using the provided Dockerfile and `docker-compose` configuration.
-  2. The application services will automatically connect to the MySQL container.
+  3. The application services will automatically connect to the MySQL container.
-  3. Use GitHub Pages for front-end deployment.
+  4. Run app.py and route to the created localhost server.

 #### Deployment Testing
-The Dockerized environment was tested and is functional, ensuring smooth deployment on any compatible system.
+ - The Dockerized environment was tested and is functional, ensuring smooth deployment on any compatible system.
+ - The frontend content and backend app.py were tested throughout development using pytests and the models-test plan.

-#### Future Enhancements
+#### Future Improvements in Deployment
+ - To make deployment smoother, our team was presented with the idea of launching the flask server through the docker container itself, however due to our limited understanding of flask servers and lack of time, this feature could not be implemented.
-To enhance deployment reliability, consider integrating **Continuous Deployment tools** like Docker Hub or Kubernetes for scaling and automated updates.
+ - To enhance deployment reliability, we could integrate Continuous Deployment tools like DockerHub, Kubernetes, GitHub pages, or some other cloud server for scaling and automated updates.

-Reflections (Comment on the following items as a team):
+## Reflections:

 How did your project management work for the team?
 What was the hardest thing and what would you do the same/differently the next time you plan to complete a project like this?